 To try to keep our blood glucose level normal our body uses a hormone called insulin.
 Insulin is made and released from an organ in the abdomen called the pancreas.
 When our blood glucose level rises, for example after eating sugary or starchy foods, insulin is released.

-Insulin reduces blood glucose by pushing it into muscle cells for energy, and also into fat and liver cells where the excess sugar is turned into more fat.
+Insulin reduces blood glucose by pushing it into muscle cells for energy, and into fat and liver cells where the excess sugar is turned into more fat.
 Insulin also tells the liver to stop making glucose until the blood glucose level drops to normal.

-Why does high blood glucose happen in type 2 diabetes?
+Why does high blood glucose happen in prediabetes?

-High blood glucose happens when the insulin system is not working properly, and when we eat too much sugar and starch the glucose isn't pushed out of the blood efficiently.
-Also in type 2 diabetes the liver makes and releases too much glucose as it is not receiving the 'stop' signal from insulin.
+High blood glucose happens when the insulin system is not working properly.
+As a consequence when we eat too much sugar and starch the glucose isn't pushed out of the blood efficiently.
+Also when the insulin system isn't working properly the liver can make and release too much glucose as it is not receiving the 'stop' signal from insulin.

 The insulin system 'not working properly' can be due to a number of reasons.
 One reason is the cells of the body can become resistant to the effect of insulin, and as a consequence more insulin is needed than normal.
 Obesity, particularly if some of the fat is in the pancreas or liver contributes to this, so weight loss can help.
-(Another cause for the 'insulin system not working properly' is due to failure of the pancreas gland to produce any insulin.
-This causes quite a different form of diabetes; known as 'insulin dependent' or type 1 diabetes.)

-What problems can type 2 diabetes cause?
+What problems can prediabetes cause?

+Adopting a healthier lifestyle can improve how the insulin system works returning blood glucose levels to normal.

-Adopting a healthier lifestyle can achieve significant improvements in type 2 diabetes.
-However if type 2 diabetes is ignored and an unhelpful lifestyle is followed there is higher risk of health problems including:
+However if prediabetes is ignored and an unhealthy lifestyle is followed there is higher risk of health problems.
+If the prediabetes develops into type 2 diabetes there is much greater chance of other diseases including:

-- Heart disease and stroke

-- Kidney problems

-- Eye problems, including loss of vision

-- Blood vessel problems in legs, which can lead to amputation

-- Nerve damage causing loss of feeling in limbs, and digestive problems

-- In men it can also lead to impotence
+- Heart disease and stroke - Kidney problems - Eye problems, including loss of vision - Blood vessel problems in legs, which can lead to amputation - Nerve damage causing loss of feeling in limbs, and digestive problems - In men it can also lead to impotence (difficulty in getting and/or maintaining an erection)